Facts & Figures

 Getting to Know Our Area.

-Do you want to live, work and play here in the Winter Park Fraser Valley?
+Do you want to live, work and play here in Winter Park?
 Here are some interesting facts about the area…

-Winter Park and Fraser receive an average snowfall of 360” a year.
+Winter Park and Fraser receive an average snowfall of 350” a year.
 Winter Park Resort is open from mid-November until mid-April each year and for the summer season from the end of May through September.
-Winter Park Resort has close to a million visitors each year and employs over 500 people each ski season.
-There are numerous restaurants and shops at the base of Winter Park Ski Area that are open both during ski season and over the summer.
+At 67 miles northwest of Denver and 85 miles from Denver International Airport, Winter Park Resort is the closest major ski resort to Denver.

 Winter Park, Colorado had 865 full time residents in 2009, a 30% population increase since 2000 (the town of Fraser had 1,850 residents in 2009).
 Approximately 43% of the population rent their homes in the Fraser/Winter Park area.
 Property taxes in Winter Park and Fraser are lower than the state average.